networkimprov/mnm/README.md

 ### Configuration

-The file mnm.config contains a JSON object with these fields.
+The file "mnm.config" contains a JSON object with these fields.

 The `ntp` (network time protocol) object defines:
 `hosts` - an array of NTP servers